 Subsequent Sundays: Combined Children Worship in Carmel room (level 5)

 Throughout their 4 or 5 years with us, the Girls are given opportunities to work closely with their officers.
 This enables the officers to mentor and model Servant Leadership.
-In so doing to fulfil the GB Singapore’s mission to “develop each girl and officer to her fullest potential by equipping, empowering and enabling: Every Girl a Leader, Every Officer a Servant Leader.
+In so doing, we look to fulfil the GB Singapore’s mission to “develop each girl and officer to her fullest potential by equipping, empowering and enabling: Every Girl a Leader, Every Officer a Servant Leader”.

 As a disciple-making church that obeys God’s Great Commission, GEFC has been involved in local and overseas missions since its founding.
 We firmly believe that God calls disciples from all walks of life to be cross cultural witnesses to peoples all over the world.